ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 0.5.1
+3rd party plugins for VCV Rack version 0.6.0dev

 ### Version

-0.5.7

-**THIS UPDATE WILL BREAK OLD PATCHES.
-Open 'Please READ ME first.pdf' for a guide on how fix your old patches**

-0.5.6

-    • Say hello to Dexter
-    • Dexter is now tuned to C not A. Please adjust Dexter to be in tune with your current patches.
+0.6.0

+    • Updated for 0.6.0

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have v0.5.1 to run these modules.
+You must have v0.6.0dev to run these modules.

 ### Modules

 * Topograph - A port of the Mutable Instruments "Grids", the rhythm sequencer module that was missing from the VCV Audible Instruments plugin bundle.
 Covered by GPL-3.0 license.
-* Dexter - An FM wavetable oscillator with tonnes of modulation inputs, phase shaping and syncronisation options, as well multiple outputs from 2 separate voices and each operator.
+* Dexter - An FM wavetable oscillator with tonnes of modulation inputs, phase shaping and synchronisation options, as well multiple outputs from 2 separate voices and each operator.

 ![Valley](./ValleyImg.png)